Meditation

 As long as you hold onto some kind of plan, your mind does not settle.

-Have you noticed that when you go to bed feeling restless, agitated, or with desires, you do not sleep deeply?
-Very ambitious people cannot have deep sleep because their minds are not free.
+Have you noticed that you do not sleep deeply when you go to bed feeling restless, agitated, or having desires?
+Very ambitious people cannot sleep deeply because their minds are not free.
 Though plans or ambitions do not appear to be there for a while in the mind as you go to sleep, they are actually still there.

-You will be able to rest if before going to sleep you simply let go of everything.
+You will be able to rest if you simply let go of everything before going to sleep.
 Similarly, when you want to sit for meditation, let go of everything.

 Doubts